gregorsun/CANPiController/README.md

 ## Summary

 This Demo gives an example of hardware and software setup for a basic CAN node with both periodic and response-driven transmissions, showcasing baud rate setup, message filtering, and RX and TX setup.

+#Debug with MLPAB PICkit4

+The PCB connector J3 has not the same connection as the [PICkit4 Debugger](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/PG164140)